No, pumpkin spice doesn't actually contain pumpkin

 WHAT WE FOUND

-Whether you love them or hate them, pumpkin spice latte season is back in full swing.
+Whether you love it or hate it, pumpkin spice season is back in full swing.

-The drink, often referred to just by its moniker #PSL, is so popular that Starbucks even created its own verified Twitter account for updates on the drink, with jokes about the high demand appearing on late night shows like Jimmy Kimmel.
-The return of the drink has many attempting to create their own recipes, only to be shocked that it doesn’t actually contain pumpkin.

 “There's no pumpkin content in pumpkin spice on its own,” Ethan Frisch, a spice expert and owner of sustainable spice trading company Burlap and Barrel.
 Instead, it’s a blend of typically four to five other spices you probably have in your cabinets: cinnamon, ginger, cloves, nutmeg and allspice.